-Reference data comes from two main sources: explicit bibliographic metadata and PDF extraction.
-The bibliographic metadata is taken from fatcat, which itself harvests and imports web accessible sources such as Crossref, Pubmed, Arxiv, Datacite, DOAJ, dblp and others into its catalog (as the source permits, data is processed continously or in batches).
-Reference data from PDF documents has been extracted with GROBID17, with the TEI-XML results being cached locally in a key-value store accessible with an S3 API.
-Archived PDF documents result from dedicated webscale crawls of scholarly domains conducted with Heritrix18 and a variety of seed lists targeting journal homepages, repositories, dataset providers, aggregators, web archives and other venues.
-A processing pipeline merges catalog data from the primary database and cached values in keyvalue stores and generates the set of about 2.5B references documents, which currently serve as an input for the citation graph derivation pipeline.
+extracted with GROBID13, with the TEI-XML results being cached locally in a key-value store accessible with an S3 API.
+Archived PDF documents result from dedicated web-scale crawls of scholarly domains conducted with Heritrix14 (and other crawl technologies) and a variety of seed lists targeting journal homepages, repositories, dataset providers, aggregators, web archives and other venues.
+A processing pipeline merges catalog data from the primary database and cached data from the key-value store and generates the set of about 2.5B references documents, which currently serve as an input for the citation graph derivation pipeline.